Candidate for Polk County School Board, District 3 (FL)

 Alex is not a career politician.
 He’s a public servant with the courage to speak truth, the resilience to confront entrenched interests, and the integrity to put people over party.
 That’s the kind of leadership Congress needs—and the kind Hoosiers deserve.

-Additional endorsements awaiting respective candidate campaign launch announcements
+Additional endorsements are awaiting respective candidate campaign launch announcements